fluentassertions/fluentassertions/docs/examples.md

 The nice thing about the second failing example is that it will throw an exception with the message

-> "Expected <4> items because we thought we put four items in the collection, but found <3>."
+> "Expected collection to contain 4 item(s) because we thought we put four items in the collection, but found 3."

 To verify that a particular business rule is enforced using exceptions.